telerik/blazor-docs/components/window/size.md

 ````

 >tip If you want to resize the window dynamically through data binding its `Size` property, you may want to data bind the `Width` and `Height` properties as well, so you can reset them to `null` when you want to change the size.

->note If you do not set dimensions, the browser will render the Window element with dimensions according to its contents, like any other `<div>` element.
-This may adversely affect [positioning](position).

 ## Maximize and Minimize